MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 # Visit frequency in Visits(VisitFrequency)

 This is a periodic visit schedule configuration table maintained by BackOffice manager.
-This will tell how frequently the store/outlet needs to be visited by sales rep.
+This tells how frequently the store/outlet needs to be visited by sales rep.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Retail/Visits/VisitFrequency.cdm.json" target="_blank">GitHub</a>.